massive-oss/MassiveUnit/README.md

 ### Cross Platform

 MUnit has been designed for cross platform Haxe development.
-It currently supports js, swf8, swf9, neko and c++ (beta, see note below), and the tool chain works on PC and OSX
+It currently supports js, swf8, swf9, neko and c++, and the tool chain works on PC and OSX

-> Note: C++ target is currently in beta.
-Only supported using hxcpp 2.10 or greater (Haxe 2.09/Haxe 2.10).
-All other targets supported in Haxe 2.08 +

 ### Test Metadata